ivandotv/puntoenv/README.md

 PuntoEnv will load `.env` files in a particular order.
 Environment variables are looked up in the following places, in order, stopping once the variable is found.
+Environment variables that already exist have the highest priority and will not be overwritten by .env files.

 ```sh
 const value = process.env.NODE_ENV // production